Cherreads

 "..."

-What the hell is this?
+What the heck?

-'Jarvis, AP means—'
+'Jarvis, AP means?'

 [Affection Points.
-Yes.
 Reminder: you have less than a week to repay the 440 Affection Points you borrowed for the mask.]

 That damned mask.